 Additional funds may not be available when we need them on terms that are acceptable to us, or at all.
-If adequate funds are not available to us on a timely basis, we may be required to delay, limit, reduce or terminate the clinical development of RDX7675 or delay the commencement of the Phase 1 clinical development of RDX8940, delay, limit, reduce or terminate our research activities, preclinical and clinical trials for our other product candidates and our establishment and maintenance of sales and marketing capabilities or other activities that may be necessary to commercialize our product candidates, either alone or with a collaboration partner.
+If adequate funds are not available to us on a timely basis, we may be required to delay, limit, reduce or terminate the clinical development of RDX7675, delay, limit, reduce or terminate our research activities, preclinical and clinical trials for our other product candidates and our establishment and maintenance of sales and marketing capabilities or other activities that may be necessary to commercialize our product candidates, either alone or with a collaboration partner.